networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 ![](screenshot-2021-07-06-at-21.27.28.png)

-Post reload, you can open an https session to the cluster VIP to access the AFC web interface.
+Post reload, you can open an HTTPS session to the cluster VIP to access the AFC web interface.
 The default username and password is admin/aruba.
 You will be presented with the following interface.

 ![](screenshot-2021-07-06-at-21.47.27.png "AFC login page")